AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ^^^^^^^^^^^^^^^^
 The place you start when you log in.
 Home directory should be used for init files, small config files, etc.  It is however not suitable for storing calculation data.
-Home directories are daily backuped.
+Home directories are backed up daily.
 You usually want to use scratch instead.

 scratch and work: Lustre
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Scratch is the big, high-performance, 2PB Triton storage.
-It is the primary place for calculations, data analyzes etc. It is not backuped but is reliable against hardware failures (RAID6, redundant servers), but *not* safe against human error..
+It is the primary place for calculations, data analyzes etc. It is not backed up but is reliable against hardware failures (RAID6, redundant servers), but *not* safe against human error..
 It is shared on all nodes, and has very fast access.
 It is divided into two